Not long now folks… just a few more days and the Christmas countdown will be well and truly on!

 Wherever we’ve lived, we’ve always scoped out a great place to get a real tree.
 When we lived in Marlow we used to go to a place called Christmas Common (yes, really!) and when we moved, I was bereft at the thought that we might not find anywhere, here in Northants, that was quite as good.

 We have the Welford Christmas Tree farm just down the road, which I’ve written about before.

 It’s SO Christmassy there; the aroma of mulled wine and mince pies, mingling with the fresh pine scent from the trees.
 It’s the perfect way to kick off the festive season.

-But trees aside, I wanted to share an idea for some alternative Christmas decor, that I created last year.
-It was all a little bit last minute, so I didn’t get the chance to show it last December.
+But trees aside, I wanted to share an idea for some alternative Christmas decor, that I created a couple of years ago.

-But I made a pact with myself (and Lou from the fab website, Hello Party, who kindly sent me some of the bits and pieces I used to create this look — thanks Lou!) that I’d eventually write a blog post; showing how decorating a staircase with honeycomb balls can give the most spectacular, festive look.
+Lou from the fab website, Hello Party, kindly sent me some of the bits and pieces I used to create this look — thanks Lou!) and even though it’s taken me a while to get around it to, I’m so pleased to finally share how decorating a staircase with honeycomb balls can give the most spectacular, festive look.